 The aim of this track of SHREC'13 is to evaluate the performance of retrieval algorithms when models vary either by geometric shape or texture, or both.
 The final report of the track can be found here.
+Please cite this report as:

 The dataset consists of ten classes.
 Each class is created as follows: First, two 3D meshes are considered and endowed with three different textures, for a total amount of six null models.
 Then, for each null shape 4 transformations are applied, including one non-rigid deformation, two non-metric-preserving deformations and one addititive noise deformation.
 What we get at the end is a database containing 24 models in each class, for a total amount of 240 textured shapes.